-Karma is a law of the universe, and you can learn to cultivate positive Karmic returns if you follow some time-tested

 “The karmic philosophy appeals to me on a metaphorical level because even in one lifetime it’s obvious how often we must repeat our same mistakes, banging our heads against the same ole addictions and compulsions, generating the same old miserable and often catastrophic consequences, until we can finally stop and fix it.
 This is the supreme lesson of karma ( and also of western psychology, by the way)- take care of the problem now, or else you’ll just have to suffer again later when you screw everything up the next time.
 And that repetition of suffering that’s hell.
 Moving out of that endless repetition to a new level of understanding there’s where you’ll find heaven.” ― Elizabeth Gilbert

 Praabdha is that portion of Sanchita Karm that gave you your current incarnation.
-However, by using the mantras and doing good works, we can alter our hearts and improve our current and future paths.
+However, by using mantras and doing good works, we can alter our hearts and improve our current and future paths.
 Yes, we can grow karma!

 Here is where some serious inner work can help you pinpoint the roadblocks to your growth.
 There are several tools you can use to explore your subconscious, your personality, and your soul.

 The Enneagram Personality Profile will help you identify any issues that manifest in your personality and instincts.
 Comparative Analysis is a structured approach to comparative religious studies.
 Researching topics related to your beliefs will help you approach your sacred ground.
 Finally, the Shamanic Journey is a powerful way to explore your spiritual essence or soul.
 Here you can also find clues about what kind of ancestral baggage you may be carrying.

 Once you identify your roadblocks, you may be able to use a mantra to soften or remove the blockage.
 Then, you can rewrite the future portion of your life story.